 Video consultations - quick guide for clinicans

-The guidance below will help you and your patient to prepare for your video consultation and get the most out of it.
+Video consultations may be a useful tool to see some of your patients during the pandemic.
+Below is a quick guide to help you and your patient prepare for a video consultation and get the most out of it.

 Why choose it?

 During the current Covid 19 crisis outpatient appointments are being re-arranged at speed and patients may need to be contacted by phone with instructions for their video appointment.